 The carrot could thus be linked to a regressive side of Bugs.
 It may also be seen to symbolise the Earth, to which man's (and Bugs Bunny's) other, darker self is dimly, aggressively bound.
 This notion is directly stated by Fredric March as Dr. Jekyll in the 1932 movie version of the classic horror tale.
 In "Mad as a Mars Hare", one of the carrots that lured Bugs into Cape Canaveral so that he is transported to Mars and eventually reverted by Marvin into a monstrous Neanderthal Rabbit, at one point of time in said cartoon splits open and sprouts drums and trumpets- and a flag saying "Earth".
 If one looks at the flag as a symbolic label, the carrot does seem to represent Bugs' mother world, which gives to him birth, life, sustenance.
 A vital component to Bugs' bodily existence.
 But that is all that it should be.

 In "This is a Life?"
 (1955), the Bugs Bunny cartoon directly preceding "Hyde and Hare" in order of initial release, Elmer Fudd as host of a retrospective television show instructs Bugs to "start at the beginning".
 Bugs obliges by hearkening back to the tumultuous origins of life on Earth and then to his own beginnings, sucking a nipple on a carrot as if it were that on his mother- or at least a nipple on a baby's bottle in lieu of that on a mother's breast.
 For Bugs, the carrot seems to be likened to a mother, an individual's biological mother, and by symbolic extension, one's mother world.
-Initiator and provider of life.
+Mother world that is initiator and provider of life.
 Something to appreciate without use for self-gratification.
 Nourishment in pursuit of independence and in righting wrongs being perpetrated by others- the essence of what Bugs Bunny, most of the time, is about.
 Satisfaction with the carrot, higher development put aside, quite abasing behaviour shamefully exhibited because of it; this seems to be distinctly improper for a cartoon hero of Bugs Bunny's stature.
 And an impropriety can open a door for a downward spiral to worst potential misconduct.
 Dark side expressing itself with little or any of the countervailing force of conscience and other evolved traits.
 Even Bugs Bunny may not be immune.
 At the very least, Bugs has a vice that if indulged in a way that involves condescension and acknowledgement of shame, could bring him in connection to and comparison with the problems of Dr. Jekyll.

 So many different directors, writers, and cartoon animators contributed to the development of Bugs Bunny, and he has appeared in so many different capacities in so many different films, that an all-encompassing, consistent definition of personality ought to be impossible.
 Yet, there are traits that recur through enough of his cartoons to give the notion of a moral bunny with human-like weaknesses some degree of credibility.